MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/azure-function-cosmosdb-mongo-api.md

 ### View all data with Visual Studio Code extension

 1. In Visual Studio Code, select the **Azure Explorer**, then under **Databases**, right-click your Cosmos DB resource, then the **Test** database, then the **Bookstore** collection.
-1. Select one of the items listed.
+1. Select one of the items listed to view the data in the Cosmos DB.

     :::image type="content" source="../media/functions-extension/visual-studio-code-databases-extension-showing-mongodb-doc.png" alt-text="Partial screenshot of Visual Studio Code, showing the Azure explorer with the Databases with a selected item displayed in the reading pane.":::

 ### Get one item from the database with API

-1. Use the following curl command to get all items from the database.
+1. Use the following curl command to get one item from the database.
 Replace `DOCUMENT_ID` with one of the IDs from a previous step's response:

     :::code language="bash" source="~/../js-e2e-azure-function-mongodb/curl.sh" range="14-16" :::